 All Prep to Year 8 students participate in our RE program.
 In Junior School (Prep to Year 6), RE forms part of the classroom’s Inquiry Unit.

 In Year 7, the RE program aims to help students develop, identify and articulate their own value, meaning and belief structure.

 Year 8 includes an overview of the five main world religions: Judaism, Christianity, Islam, Hinduism and Buddhism.
 The year concludes with an interfaith dialogue.

 Heart and Soul Week

 Heart and Soul week is a an opportunity for us to come together and think about faith and what it means to us.
-This year, Christina Douglas created a pop-up prayer room for quiet reflection, meditation and to practise gratitude.
+This year, a pop-up prayer room was established for quiet reflection, meditation and to practise gratitude.